 You will be assessed through three examinations that will be sat at the end of the second year.
 Each exam will assess your responses to essay style questions.
+You are graded based on your knowledge, analysis and evaluation.
 There will also be a variety of internal assessments throughout the course.

 Politics will suit you if you have an interest in current affairs and how society works.
-You need to be open to discussing different perspectives on things and communicating this through essay writing.
-It also helps if you use social media, news websites, newspapers, television and radio news to keep up to date with current affairs.
+You need to be open to discussing different perspectives on things and communicating this through essay writing - good essay writers get the best grades.
+It is also a subject you will be able to do much better in if you have an interest in current affairs.

 This course will help you progress on to study a range of degree level courses in subjects such as politics, international relations, history and law.
-Skills such as analysing and evaluating information, discussion and communicating in writing that you will develop during the course, will also be useful in a wide range of other subjects as well such as English, philosophy and business.
+Skills such as analysing and evaluating information, discussion and communicating in writing will also be useful in a wide range of other subjects as well such as English, philosophy and business.

-A Level Politics gives you knowledge that would be useful for a career in politics but also develops skills which can help with careers in the civil service, law, management and journalism.
+A Level Politics gives you knowledge that would be useful for a career in politics but also develops skills which can help with careers in areas ranging from the civil service and law to management and journalism.